 Often there are many associations that go along with the concept of something, which in this case would be the various meaning categories of what dogs mean to us, for instance “cute” or “danger.”
 But when we just see the animal, although that animal is in fact a dog, not a cat or anything else, we do not yet think, “This is a dog” and we do not yet make any associations.

 The difference between imputation and mental labeling can best be illustrated by comparing non-conceptual and conceptual cognition of a person.

 Noncongruent affecting variables such as persons are imputations on an individual body and mind.
-For the sake of simplicity, let us just speak of an individual person as an imputation on an individual body.
-The imputation (a person) and its basis for imputation (a body) are inseparable from each other.
+For the sake of simplicity, let us just speak of an individual person as an imputation on an individual live body.
+The imputation (a person) and its basis for imputation (a live body) are inseparable from each other.
 We cannot cognize one without also cognizing the other.
-As such, the “package” of a person and the body on which it is an imputation can be cognized either conceptually or non-conceptually.
+As such, the “package” of a person and the live body on which it is an imputation can be cognized either conceptually or non-conceptually.
 In this way, as an imputedly knowable object, we can think of a person or see a person.

 This is one of the main differences between imputation and mental labeling:

 - The two items in an imputation relationship with each other cannot be cognized separately.

 - Of the two items in a mental labeling relationship with each other, such as this one of a specific person or of persons in general, although the concept of “a person” cannot be cognized separately from what it is mentally labeled on, what it can be labeled on, a specific, individual person can be cognized separately from the concept of “a person.”